 By far, the best thing you can do to improve your smile is to use clear aligners.
 These are see-through, which means most people don’t notice them unless you tell them you’re wearing them.
 Clear aligners slide into your mouth, over your teeth, placing a slight push on the teeth to move them into alignment.
 Invisalign is one example of clear aligners.

-- They are clear enough that no one is likely to notice them.
+- are clear enough that no one is likely to notice them.

-- Clear aligners do not require the use of bands, which means they are less likely to stand out.
+- do not require the use of bands, which means they are less likely to stand out.

 They do cost more and typically require more frequent visits to the dentist.
 However, if you don’t want noticeable braces, this is the route to take.
 They may not work for everyone, though.